Air Travel Complaints

 Aviation Security: For concerns about aviation security call the Transportation Security Administration (TSA) toll-free at 1-866-289-9673 or email TSA.
 For additional information, visit the TSA website.

-If you encounter a disability-related issue related to an airline accommodation or service, ask to speak to the airline’s Complaint Resolution Official (CRO).
+If you encounter a disability-related issue about an airline accommodation or service, ask to speak to the airline’s Complaint Resolution Official (CRO).
 A CRO is the airline’s expert in disability related issues in air travel and has the authority to resolve complaints on behalf of the airline.

 Air travelers who believe their rights have been violated or are unable to resolve an issue to their satisfaction may file complaints with the airline, ticket agent and/or DOT.

-File a complaint with the airline or ticket agent.
+Filing a complaint with an airline or a ticket agent.

 - DOT requires airlines that fly to, from, or within the United States to state on their websites how and where complaints can be submitted.
 There may be a form on the airline’s website for this purpose.
 Often, you may also email or write to the airline or ticket agent’s consumer office at its headquarters.